Job Resource Center Events

 - Build a talent pipeline for current and future hiring needs

-- Participate in career and internship fairs
+- Participate in career and internship fairs and other career-related or employer engagement events

 - Host on-campus recruiting or information tables